David-Durst/embeddedHaskellAetherling/README.txt

     b.
 Start the REPL by typing the following (without "") in the terminal: "stack ghci --test"
 2. Use the following functions in the REPL to explore the _ppar variables.
     a. "print_st" - This prints a string representation of a Lst program.
-        i. "print_st (single_map_ppar !!
+        i.
+Example of how to use: "print_st (single_map_ppar !!
 0)" - This prints a Lst program with a single map that has been scheduled at 1 Int emitted per clock.
         Each _ppar variable is a list of Lst programs.
         For example, the programs in single_map_ppar have throughputs of 1, 2, and 4 Ints emitted per clock.
         Use !! to access one element of the list.